nickfargo/state/README.md

 ### Four-step intro to State

 1. The **State** module is exported as a function called `state`.
-This can be used in one of two ways: either to create a **state expression**, or to augment any JavaScript object with a state implementation as defined by a state expression:
+This can be used in one of two ways: either to create a **state expression**, or to augment any JavaScript object with a state implementation:

     ```javascript
     // Returns a `StateExpression` based on the contents of `expression`.